Chart Color Schemes

 Population growth drivers in Chatswood - East are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Chatswood - East's population is around 21,606 as of Nov 2025.
-This reflects an increase of 2,005 people since the 2021 Census which reported a population of 19,601.
-The change was inferred from ABS estimated resident population of 21,456 in June 2024 and additional 172 validated new addresses since the Census date.
-This level of population equates to a density ratio of 6,336 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
-Chatswood - East's growth of 10.2% since the 2021 census exceeded both SA4 region (5.7%) and SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 98.0%.
+Based on AreaSearch's analysis, Chatswood - East's population is around 21,618 as of Feb 2026.
+This reflects an increase of 2,017 people (10.3%) since the 2021 Census, which reported a population of 19,601 people.
+The change is inferred from the estimated resident population of 21,456 from the ABS as of June 2024 and an additional 156 validated new addresses since the Census date.
+This population level equates to a density ratio of 6,339 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly sought resource.
+Chatswood - East's 10.3% growth since the 2021 census exceeded the SA4 region (5.8%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 98.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where data is not available, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Demographic trends project an above median population growth, with the area expected to grow by 4,010 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 17.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, an above-median population growth of national areas is projected, with the area expected to grow by 4,010 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 17.8% in total over the 17 years.

 Frequently Asked Questions - Population